StatelessStudio/valsan/docs/primitives-reference.md

 ### Encoding Errors

 - `uuid` - Not a valid UUID format
+- `semver` - Not a valid semantic version format
 - `string` - Input is not a string

 ### JSON Errors